What is liability shift in payments?

 3d secure and chargeback liability shifts

-3D Secure is a security protocol that adds an extra layer of authentication to online payment transactions, prompting the cardholder to enter a one-time code sent to their device, to verify their identity and reduce fraud.
-If your business supports 3D Secure and a fraudulent transaction happens, the liability for the transaction generally remains with the card issuer.
+3D Secure is a security protocol that adds an extra layer of authentication to online payment transactions.
+If your business supports this and a fraudulent transaction happens, the liability for the transaction generally shifts to the card issuer.

 To verify themselves using 3D Secure, customers have two options: frictionless and challenge.